davidthings/jebrish/README.md

 # Actual Work

 This site is a fork of BuildRoot.
 It's almost entirely BuildRoot.
-The only changes are in the `board/anbernic/rg353` directory, and the corresponding `configs/anbernic_rk3566_defconfig` file.
+The only changes are in the `board/jebrish` directory, and the corresponding `configs/jebrish_[device]_[variation]_defconfig` file.

-In the board directory you'll find
+In the board directories you'll find

 - `linux.config` - the JELOS mainline RK3566 kernel
 - `uboot.config` - a U-Boot config for the Anbernic RK3566 devices